trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

   Insert screen output

-One can see that a three level multigrid method is used with a direct solver on the xoarsest level and Jacobi level smoothers on the fine and inter-medium level.
+One can see that a three level multigrid method is used with a direct solver on the coarsest level and Jacobi level smoothers on the fine and inter-medium level.
 Furthermore some basic information is printed such as the operator complexity.

 In the end the CG convergence is printed when applying the generated multigrid method as preconditioner within a CG solver from the AztecOO package in Trilinos.
 The numbers give the relative residual after the corresponding number of iterations as well as the solution time in seconds.